iegomez/mosquitto-go-auth/README.md

 #define MOSQ_ACL_SUBSCRIBE 0x04
 ```

+For example, an ACL for a topic with READ and SUBSCRIBE permission should be 5 (0b101) and an ACL for a topic with full permission should be 7 (0b111).
 If you're using prior versions then `MOSQ_ACL_SUBSCRIBE` is not available and you don't need to worry about it.

 #### Backend options